RocketChat/docs-old/rocket.chat-saas/cloud-account/manage-your-cloud-account/README.md

 ## Sign in to your Rocket.Chat Cloud Account

-If you’ve already registered, you will receive an email with the login link, or you need to enter your email address to which you receive a link to get access to your cloud account.
+If youÃÂ¢ÃÂÃÂve already registered, you will receive an email with the login link, or you need to enter your email address to which you receive a link to get access to your cloud account.

 ### **Connect to your cloud account with an email invitation**